oscdoctest/Qi-Docs/docs/Qi_Stream_Behavior.rst

 QiStreamBehavior management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.

-The Stream Behavior object consists of the following properties:
+The StreamBehavior object consists of the following properties:

 ==================        ==================
 Id                        A string that is used to identify the behavior